GeoscienceAustralia/GeodePy/README.md

 This is a package of tools for manipulating geospatial datasets using Python and tested in Python 3.6.4.

+### Tutorials

+See [here](https://github.com/GeoscienceAustralia/GeodePy/tree/master/docs/tutorials) for worked examples of common GeodePy functions and routines.

 ### Dependencies

-This package requires the following non-standard Python modules installed:
+This package requires the following PyPI Packages installed:

 ```
 NumPy
+SciPy
 ```

+Additionally, the geodepy.height module requires the GDAL library (tested using GDAL 3.0.4).
+For more information, see [here](https://gdal.org/index.html) for information about GDAL, [here](https://anaconda.org/conda-forge/gdal) for Anaconda support for GDAL and [here](http://www.gisinternals.com/release.php) for GDAL Binaries for Windows.

 ### Testing

 Run: `python -m unittest discover geodepy/tests/ --verbose`

-### Tutorials

-See [here](https://github.com/GeoscienceAustralia/GeodePy/tree/master/docs/tutorials) for worked examples of common GeodePy functions and routines.

 ## API